 You can build a sizable nest egg if you take part in your company's 401k retirement plan.
 Whether you are new to the firm or an existing employee, you can sign up for the 401k plan during open enrollment.
 Your employer decides when to stage the enrollment.
 Many firms schedule an enrollment period at the end of the year.
 The period usually lasts a month or two months, and your elections and account changes will take effect at the start of the new year.

-The contributions you make to your 401k grow on a tax deferred basis.
+The contributions you make to your 401k grow on a tax-deferred basis.
 You pay income tax on this money when it's withdrawn.
 You also pay a 10 percent tax penalty if you take out the money before turning 59 1/2, although some exceptions apply.
 If you become disabled, for example, you may not have to pay that penalty.
 It's up to you to decide how much you want to invest.
-As of 2012, you could contribute the lesser of $17,000, or 100 percent of your wages.
+As of 2019, you could contribute the lesser of $19,000, or 100 percent of your wages.
 Normally, you cannot increase or decrease your contribution level once the enrollment period ends.

-Many firms match your contributions up to 6 percent of your salary.
-This means you could invest just 5 percent of your salary, but have a sum equal to 10 percent of your annual income going into the account.
+Many firms match your contributions up to a certain percent of your salary.
+The limit on matching is defined by the IRS maximum contribution limit of $55,000, counting both employer and employee deposits combined.
+For example, if your employer matches 5 percent of your salary and you invest 5 percent, you will have a sum equal to 10 percent of your annual income going into the account.
 Some firms also offer after-tax contributions, in which case you can make tax free withdrawals if you hold the account until you are 59 1/2.
 You have to choose between pre-tax and after-tax contributions.

 Like most things financial, 401k enrollment culminates in paperwork.
 The plan custodian will need at least your name, address, Social Security number, date of birth.
 The plan custodian has to keep this information on file for administrative and tax reporting purposes.
 You normally have a few days after you enroll to make last minute changes to the account.
 After that, your selections kick in and remain in place until the process begins again the following year.